michaelr47/codec-project-2-dog-years/README.md

 # codec-project-3-dog-years
-//convert age from “human years” to “dog years", third proj i did in intro course js.
+//convert age from “human years” to “dog years", second proj i did in intro course js.

 // My age as a variable.
 const myAge = 21;